Course Fulltimefees

 COURSE OVERVIEW

 The music industry has changed.
 Today’s successful musicians are multi-instrumentalists who can produce their own music, manage their own projects and capitalise on their online channels.
-The BMus hons Music Performance & Production Course is aimed at producing versatile, musically literate graduates with the skills, theoretical knowledge and networks needed to develop lasting careers as professional musicians.
-On our Degree Music you will learn from professional musicians working in the Industry who bring their practical knowledge and expertise into the classroom.
+LCCM’s BMus (Hons) Music Performance & Production course is aimed at producing versatile, musically literate graduates with the skills, theoretical knowledge and networks needed to develop lasting careers as professional musicians.
+Learning from professional musicians working in the industry, whether it’s engineering a live recording or building your profile as a professional musician, the BMus (Hons) Music Performance & Production offers a pathway to your future in music.

 EMPLOYMENT PROSPECTS